Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-On average, applications examined by CHIUSANO, ANDREW TSUTOMU receive 2.41 office actions before reaching final disposition.
-This places the examiner in the 82% percentile for office actions issued.
-This examiner issues more office actions than most examiners, which may indicate thorough examination or difficulty in reaching agreement with applicants.
+On average, applications examined by CHIUSANO, ANDREW TSUTOMU receive 2.34 office actions before reaching final disposition.
+This places the examiner in the 66% percentile for office actions issued.
+This examiner issues a slightly above-average number of office actions.

-Conducting an examiner interview provides a +9.1% benefit to allowance rate for applications examined by CHIUSANO, ANDREW TSUTOMU.
-This interview benefit is in the 43% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +36.4% benefit to allowance rate for applications examined by CHIUSANO, ANDREW TSUTOMU.
+This interview benefit is in the 84% percentile among all examiners.
+Recommendation: Interviews are highly effective with this examiner and should be strongly considered as a prosecution strategy.
+Per MPEP § 713.10, interviews are available at any time before the Notice of Allowance is mailed or jurisdiction transfers to the PTAB.

-When applicants file an RCE with this examiner, 30.0% of applications are subsequently allowed.
-This success rate is in the 50% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+When applicants file an RCE with this examiner, 34.8% of applications are subsequently allowed.
+This success rate is in the 77% percentile among all examiners.
+Strategic Insight: RCEs are highly effective with this examiner compared to others.
+If you receive a final rejection, filing an RCE with substantive amendments or arguments has a strong likelihood of success.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: